GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

 attributes during arithmetic operations from ``logical_or`` to ``bitwise_or``, since the individual bits in the mask have separate meanings.

-..
-TODO: This section may shine light on the WCS issues I've encountered writing slicing tests, so I'm leaving it intact for now.
+.. todo:: This section may shine light on the WCS issues I've encountered writing slicing tests, so I'm leaving it intact for now.

 The way slicing affects the ``wcs`` is also changed since DRAGONS regularly